morteza1131/jenkins-config/README.md

                         configs are store in "./job_configs/" and scripts are store in "./" --restore JOB_NAME|all
                         Restore config of job(s) from "./job_configs/JOB_NAME.xml"
-  --set JOB_NAME|all    Replace script config to git for job(s), --git-url, --git-cred-name and --git-branch are
+  --set JOB_NAME|all    Set using of GitSCM config instead of script for job(s), --git-url, --git-cred-name and --git-branch
-                        requaired,example: set JOB_NAME
+                        are requaired,example: set JOB_NAME
   --git-url URL         Url of git project to set for jenkins files --git-cred-name CRED_NAME
                         Name of Jenkins credential created before for connection to git